► We rank the fastest electric cars in the world

 Staggeringly quick electric supercar from a fledgling Chinese EV firm

 Nio is well known in Formula E circles – and the EP9 was developed using the expertise gathered from its racing exploits.
-It’s powered by four electric motors which produce one megawatt of power.
+It’s powered by four electric motors that have a combined power output of one megawatt.
 That equates to 1341bhp and allows the EP9 to sprint from 0–62mph in 2.7 seconds.

 Other impressive performance figures include its 7.1-second 0–125mph time and its near 200mph top speed.
 Nio also says the car will cover 265 miles on a charge if you’re delicate with the accelerator.